coreemu/core/docs/gui.md

 ## Modes of Operation

 The CORE GUI has two primary modes of operation, **Edit** and **Execute** modes.
-Running the GUI, by typing **core-pygui** with no options, starts in Edit mode.
+Running the GUI, by typing **core-gui** with no options, starts in Edit mode.
 Nodes are drawn on a blank canvas using the toolbar on the left and configured from right-click menus or by double-clicking them.
 The GUI does not need to be run as root.